About The Company of Biologists

 The Company of Biologists is a not-for-profit publishing organisation dedicated to supporting and inspiring the biological community.

-We are run by distinguished practicing scientists.
+We are run by distinguished practising scientists.
 We exist to profit science, not shareholders.
 We inspire new thinking and support the community of biologists.

 The focus of our activities is:

 - providing travel grants for young researchers

 We are privileged to have a Board of Directors who give their time to The Company of Biologists without payment.
 They are experienced, senior scientists from a range of life science and clinical research backgrounds, who believe in the importance of what the Company does and who are dedicated to furthering its influence.
 Let’s meet some of them:

 Göran NilssonProfessor Göran Nilsson has long been interested in animals that can do the extreme.
 His research group at the University of Oslo has studied adaptations to variable oxygen levels in the brain, heart and respiratory organs of various animals that can survive without any oxygen for months.
 It has also studied the effects of elevated CO2 and temperature on the physiology of marine fishes, to find out how they will cope with the predicted increases in ocean temperature and acidity.
 A simple experiment recently reminded Göran how biology has the ability to excite.
 He was studying changes in the behaviour of ...

 Laura MacheskyProfessor Laura Machesky leads the Migration, Invasion and Metastasis research group at the Beatson Institute for Cancer Research in Glasgow, UK.
 The group aims to understand the control and mechanisms of actin assembly in various normal and cancer cells with the hope to understand fundamental aspects of cell movement.
 Laura’s defining moment in science happened when looking down a microscope one Saturday afternoon ...